telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 * badInput
 * badInputReset

-### NOTE
+#### NOTE
 The Alarm Manager semaphore is private in the class `AlarmManager`, **but** the methods `semTake()` and `semGive()` are **public**.
-This is a mistake, the methods should be provate as well.
+This is a mistake, the methods should be private as well.
 They aro only called from within methods of `AlarmManager`, so, no problem in making the methods private.